zig-gamedev/zig-gamedev/README.md

+**If you would like to learn graphics programming or how to use zig-gamedev code framework I recommend starting with [intro applications](https://github.com/michal-z/zig-gamedev/tree/main/samples/intro).**

 # zig-gamedev project

 This repository contains a collection of [sample applications](#sample-applications) and libraries written in **[Zig programming language](https://ziglang.org/)** and using DirectX 12, DirectML, XAudio2, WASAPI, Direct2D, DirectWrite, Bullet Physics SDK.
 Prebuilt binaries for all sample applications can be found in [Releases](https://github.com/michal-z/zig-gamedev/releases).
 Project is under active development, see [Roadmap](https://github.com/michal-z/zig-gamedev/wiki/Roadmap) and [Progress Reports](https://github.com/michal-z/zig-gamedev/wiki/Progress-Reports) for the details.<br />